The Legend of Lylah Clare

 The Legend of Lylah Clare is a 1968 American drama film released by Metro-Goldwyn-Mayer and directed by Robert Aldrich.
 The film stars Peter Finch, Kim Novak (in multiple roles), Ernest Borgnine, Michael Murphy, and Valentina Cortese.
-The film was based on a 1963 DuPont Show of the Week TV drama co-written by Wild in the Streets creator Robert Thom.
+The film was based on a 1963 DuPont Show of the Week TV drama of the same name co-written by Wild in the Streets creator Robert Thom.

 A satire on Hollywood, full of references to similar films, it recounts how an untalented beginner is hired to play the legendary Lylah Clare, a tempestuous actress who died mysteriously 20 years ago, and is herself consumed by the system.
 Although Aldrich's previous 1960s efforts were praised by critics, Lylah Clare opened to negative reviews.

-Original TV drama

-The Legend of Lylah Clare originally aired as a teleplay on the anthology series The DuPont Show of the Week on May 19, 1963, with Tuesday Weld in the title role and Alfred Drake as Lylah's director widower.

-The show was made by the Directors Company, a production company formed by Franklin Schaffner and Fielder Cook to make some of the Dupont Dramas.
-Schaffner said if the audience could stay with the story until the last twenty minutes he would "guarantee nightmares".
-Robert Thom's script was described as a "modern Dybbuk".

 Plot

-Agent Bart Langner (Milton Selzer) finds Elsa Brinkmann (Kim Novak), a would-be actress who looks and sounds just like Lylah Clare, a flamboyant star who fell to her death in suspicious circumstances 20 years ago.
+Agent Bart Langner (Milton Selzer) finds Elsa Brinkmann (Kim Novak), a would-be actress who looks and sounds just like Lylah Clare, a flamboyant star who fell to her death under suspicious circumstances 20 years ago.
 He persuades arrogant director Lewis Zarkan (Peter Finch), who had been married to Lylah, to see her.
 The two men then convince brash studio head Barney Sheean (Ernest Borgnine), who is equally struck, to back a picture with her as Lylah.

 Besides coping with the tyrannical Zarkan and easy access to alcohol and drugs, Elsa also has to contend with other hazards of Hollywood, such as malicious journalist Molly Luther (Coral Browne) and lesbian admirer, acting coach Rossella (Rossella Falk).
 As filming continues, her identification with her role gets more intense.
 She also begins to fall in love with Zarkan, who is happy to sleep with her but his priority is to get his film finished.